President-elect of Colombia, Petro promises open border with Venezuela; see what to expect from the two countries’ relations | World

 Venezuela, which has frequently accused the current president of Colombia, Iván Duque, of coup d’etat plans and even assassination against Maduro, in a statement congratulated the leftist leader’s victory and expressed “the firmest will to work on building a renewed stage of integral relationships”.

 Caracas broke ties with Bogotá in 2019 after Duque recognized opposition leader Juan Guaidó, who is now in limbo, as president in charge of Venezuela.
-It was the worst moment among these neighboring countries, which have always had ups and downs, especially in the last 20 years with the entry on the scene of Hugo Chávez and Álvaro Uribe.
+It was the worst moment among these neighboring countries, which have always had ups and downs, especially in the last 20 years with the appearance of Hugo Chávez and Álvaro Uribe.

 There are no consulates or direct flights and the border remained officially closed between 2019 and October 2021, which collapsed bilateral trade.

-“Diplomatic relations cannot depend or focus on simple ideological patronage,” historian Ángel Lombardi, a professor at the University of Zulia (LUZ), told AFP, told AFP.
+“Diplomatic relations cannot depend or focus on simple ideological patronage,” historian Ángel Lombardi, a professor at the University of Zulia (LUZ), told AFP on the border with Colombia.

 “If common sense prevails, they will have a relationship based on pragmatism and common interest.”